bartificer/programming-by-stealth/docs/pbs81.md

 ### Promise Chains are Fully Serial

 Sometimes the input to one task depends on the output from another.
 In this situation we have no choice but to perform those tasks one after the other, i.e. in series.
-As we learned in [the previous instalment](https://bartificer.net/pbs80), promise chains allow us to do this.
+As we learned in [the previous instalment](https://pbs.bartificer.net/pbs80), promise chains allow us to do this.

 We can see this behaviour in action with Demo 2 in `pbs81a.html`.
-The click handler for this button (code below) starts three chained promises where the resolution of the first triggers the start of the second, and the resolution of the second the start of the third.
+The click handler for this button (code below) starts three chained promises where the resolution of the first triggers the start of the second, and the resolution of the second triggers the start of the third.

 ```javascript
 $('#demo2_btn').click(function(){